gugolple/advent_of_code/2022/README.md

 # Execution

-The makefile has been setted up such that one can execute all the code within a podman instance.
+The **Makefile** has been setted up such that one can execute all the code within a podman instance.
 This negates the requirement for setting up rust.

 The following commands are currently accepted: